-1. Look on the back label
+1. Read the back Of the Food label

 Don't decide to buy a food because of the marketing on the front.
 Look at the back, too.
-On the back of the item, you'll find the nutritional facts as well as the ingredient list.
+On the back of the item, you'll find important information like the serving size, nutritional facts as well as the ingredient list.

 At the end of a long string of "why" questions from my four year old, I sometimes just have to say, "just because".